iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

 - We're told that a collection of tires or saucepans could constitute a set.
 Tires and saucepans are physical objects we can see and touch.

-- But the set that physical objects belong to is not a physical object.
+- But the set that some physical objects belong to is not itself a physical object.

 - Some philosophers consider sets to be ideas in our minds, but most mathematicians believe (or at least act like they believe) sets are